-Speech-language pathologists learn how to work with culturally and linguistically diverse people of all ages with different communication disorders in a variety of contexts, using the latest evidence-based practices in assessment and intervention.
+Learn how to work with culturally and linguistically diverse people of all ages with different communication disorders in a variety of contexts and using the latest evidence based practices in assessment and intervention.

-The certificate program in communication disorders in multilingual/multicultural populations provides expanded coursework on working with adults, children and families who are culturally and linguistically diverse.
-It also provides enhanced academic classes, clinical experience in authentic community-based settings, and engagement in community-centered, interprofessional projects.
+The certificate program in communication disorders in multilingual and multicultural populations provides expanded coursework on working with adults, children and families who are culturally and linguistically diverse.
+It also offers enhanced academic classes, clinical experience in authentic community-based settings and engagement in community-centered, interprofessional projects.